antonintouron/how-javascript-works/README.md

 	console.log(3);
 ```

-*In call stack* (1 by 1 execution on the call stack, synchrone execution) :
+*In call stack* (one by one execution on the call stack, synchrone execution) :

 ```
 |--------------|